ptt_view - PTT raw and textual decoder

 you can use -z and -Z options.

-You can use ptt_seq(1)
+You can use ptt_seq(1) in order to know

 the timestamp of the first element of a series of files.